-A consortium of ethics centers from five institutions (St. Philip’s College, San Antonio, TX; Santa Fe College, Gainesville, FL; Harvard University, Cambridge, MA; California State University, Bakersfield, CA; Stanford University, Stanford, CA) is soliciting applications from undergraduates to participate in the inaugural year of the Intercollegiate Civil Disagreement Partnership (ICDP).
-This fully remote program will enable the undergraduate cohorts of Fellows from the five institutions to collaborate on developing skills to engage and facilitate conversations across political differences at their respective universities and beyond.
-Participants will receive training in facilitation, engage in deliberative conversations within the fellows group, and have opportunities to interact with speakers from different sectors.
-Students who are selected as ICDP Fellows will receive a $1,000 honorarium for their year-long participation (disbursed on a schedule set by students’ home institution).
+A consortium of ethics centers from five institutions (St. Philip’s College, San Antonio, TX; Santa Fe College, Gainesville, FL; Harvard University, Cambridge, MA; California State University, Bakersfield, CA; Stanford University, Stanford, CA) have launched the Intercollegiate Civil Disagreement Partnership (ICDP).
+This fully remote program enables the undergraduate cohort of fellows from the five institutions to collaborate on developing skills to engage and facilitate conversations across political differences at their respective universities and beyond.
+Participants receive training in facilitation, engage in deliberative conversations within the fellows group, and have opportunities to interact with speakers from different sectors.
+Students who are selected as ICDP Fellows receive a $1,000 honorarium for their year-long participation (disbursed on a schedule set by students’ home institution).
 Some funding is also available to support fellows’ technology needs to participate in the program.

 - Undergraduates from all concentrations and political ideologies are encouraged to apply.